pocketpy/pocketpy/README.md

 + `PK_BUILD_SHARED_LIB` - Build the shared  (for C-APIs only)
 + `PK_ENABLE_OS` - Enable OS related features (default mode is sandboxed)

-It is safe to use `main` branch in production.
+It is safe to use `main` branch in production if CI is green.

 ### Compile Flags